rezaa89/Spatio_temporal_missing_data_imputation/README.md

 https://csce.ucmss.com/cr/books/2019/LFS/CSREA2019/ICA2374.pdf [1]

 ## Data
 The data is obtained from PeMS [2].
-Here, we present a sample training and testing, while to use such a data, we recommend you can use it from PeMS website.
+Here, we present a sample data, which only includes the traffic flow data for a short period of time, and few sensors in Bay Area, California.
+To obtain the rest of the data, you can use PeMS website.

 The dataset includes traffic flow data of 9 sensors on a highway in BayArea, California.
 We only include healthy data, and for 1 month of training and 1 month of testing data.